14 Data Cleaning

 • Are the variable types and values as expected?

-Reviewing rows and columns in a raw data file
+Reviewing rows and columns in a raw data file.

-Figure 14.4: Reviewing rows and columns in a raw data file
+Figure 14.4: Reviewing rows and columns in a raw data file.

-• Find missing cases
+• Find missing cases.

 • If cases are marked as complete in your tracking database but their data is missing, investigate the error.
 Was a form incorrectly tracked in your tracking database?
 Was a form not entered during the data capture phase?

-• If there is an error in your tracking database, fix the error at this time
+• If there is an error in your tracking database, fix the error at this time.

-• Remove duplicate cases
+• Remove duplicate cases.

-• Follow the decisions written in your documentation (e.g., research protocol, SOP) to ensure you are removing duplicates consistently.
-An example rule could be to always keep the first complete record of a form.
+• If you have true duplicates (i.e., a participant completed a form more than once), duplicates will need to be removed.
+Follow the decisions written in your documentation (e.g., research protocol, SOP) to ensure you are removing duplicates consistently (e.g., always keep the first complete record of a form).

-• Remove any participants who are not part of your final sample (i.e., did not meet inclusion criteria)
+• Remove any participants who are not part of your final sample (i.e., did not meet inclusion criteria).

 Note